Mayurrathod1/Mayurrathod1/README.md

 # Hi 👋, I'm Mayur Rathod

 Welcome to my GitHub profile!
-I'm passionate about coding, problem-solving, and exploring new technologies.
-I am a final-year student at the Indian Institute of Information Technology, Gwalior (IIIT Gwalior), currently pursuing an Integrated Dual Degree (B.Tech + Masters) in Information Technology.
+I'm passionate about coding, problem-solving, and exploring new technologies and I am a final-year student at the Indian Institute of Information Technology, Gwalior (IIIT Gwalior), currently pursuing an Integrated Dual Degree (B.Tech + Masters) in Information Technology.

 ## 🔗 About Me